top of page

 As the bladder develops and pelvic muscles become stronger, children can hold longer.
 Every child develops at a different rate, so some children will be able to hold it all night earlier than others.
 (The consultants in this group recommend waiting until the child stays dry a few nights on their own, or when the child turns 3, whichever comes first.
 Feel free to reach out for further details).

-2. Intentional Night Training:
+1. Intentional Night Training:

 The child’s muscles often need to be trained to hold the pee in during sleep, or their body to wake when they need to pee.
 The body has to be trained to associate releasing pee with being somewhat awake.
 If the body associates releasing pee from the bladder with being asleep, and that continues when the bladder is fully developed, it becomes a habit that can stick around up to age 7.
+If your child is at least 3, you can use a bedwetting alarm.
+In my personal experience, they work within 1-3 nights.

-3. Antidiuretic hormone (ADH):
+1. Antidiuretic hormone (ADH):

 The antidiuretic hormone (ADH) keeps the body from producing lots of pee into the bladder.
 The hormone increases with melatonin production.
 Right after melatonin is secreted, the antidiuretic hormone is secreted.
 The hormone is present at birth, and increases with age.
 This should not be solely relied upon for night training.
 Nocturnal Enuresis is a medical diagnosis if a child isn’t night trained by the age of 5.

-The recommendation is to begin night training when the child either stays dry on their own for 5 nights in a row (in this case you can simply remove the pull-up and move on) or they turn 3.
+My personal recommendation, which I have discussed with the author and she also suggests in her podcast, is to begin night training when the child either stays dry on their own for 5 nights in a row (in this case you can simply remove the pull-up and move on) or they turn 3.
 Whichever comes first.

 Intentional night training should begin bottomless, or with a nightgown or long shirt if there is concern of the child being cold.
 Encourage your children to drink more in the morning and throughout the day and they will begin to follow that pattern.
 An adult would not drink a bunch of water right before bed in order to not have to get up to pee.
 That is a healthy pattern we can begin teaching during night training.
 During bedtime routine, offer the child a small cup of water if they are thirsty.
 My family uses toy cups from a play kitchen set that hold 2oz.